Everything you need to know about stenciling

-As you may already know, I carry my own stencil line of what I deem Funky Junk’s Old Sign Stencils.
-They are an incredible heavy weight 10 mil, with designs styled to resemble old time signs from days gone by.
+I carry my own stencil line of what I deem Funky Junk’s Old Sign Stencils.
+They are market sign themed stencils made from a durable 10 mil mylar.

 I’m a 20 year sign maker by trade.
 So when I started creating old signs for my own home, readers desired to make the same designs.
 Hence… the stencils were born!
 So now you can make the signs I make too!

 As with any hobby, you’ll want to stock some basic supplies.

 I suggest to gather these things up, and have them all nearby before you start.
 There is nothing quite like having to run alllllll the way upstairs, while juggling four invaluable stencil brushes threatening to dry up on you…